1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 5. FIRST AID MEASURES

-• Conditions such as hypocalcemia, hypomagnesemia and cardiac arrhythmias should be monitored for.
+- Conditions such as hypocalcemia, hypomagnesemia, and cardiac arrhythmias should be monitored.

 Inhalation:

-• Remove from exposure area to a restricted area with fresh air as quickly as possible.
+- Remove from the exposure area to a restricted area with fresh air as quickly as possible.

 Skin contact:

-• Remove victim to a suitable area for decontamination as quickly as possible.
+- Remove the victim to a suitable area for decontamination as quickly as possible.

 Eye contact:

-• Remove victim to a restricted area for decontamination.
+- Remove the victim to a restricted area for decontamination.

-• Thoroughly wash eyes with large amounts of water, occasionally lifting the upper and lower lids (approximately 15 minutes).
+- Thoroughly wash eyes with water, occasionally lifting the upper and lower lids (approximately 15 minutes).

 Ingestion:

-• In the case of ingestion of radioactive substances, the mouth should be rinsed out immediately after the accident, care being taken not to swallow the water used for this purpose.
+- In the case of the ingestion of radioactive substances, the mouth should be rinsed out immediately after the accident.

 6. FIREFIGHTING MEASURES